MLOps-Samples/databricks-cicd/README.md

 ### Run unit tests

 1. Set up Databricks Connect.
 Databricks Connect is already installed in the Conda environment mentioned in the Prereq section.
 It still needs to be configured as [documented](https://docs.microsoft.com/en-us/azure/databricks/dev-tools/databricks-connect#requirements).
 2. Build a wheel package for development.
-When developing locally, rather than building the library code into a wheel package with every code change, you can Local build and install package for development.
+When developing locally, rather than building the library code into a wheel package with every code change, you can build and install the package for development.

 ```bash
 cd src